Catherine Winkworth: Chorale tradition

 Catherine Winkworth spent a year in Dresden, during which time she took an interest in German hymnody.
 Around 1854, she published her book Lyra Germanica, a collection of German hymns which she had chosen and translated into English.
 A further collection followed in 1858.
 During 1863, she published The Chorale Book for England, which was coedited by the composers William Sterndale Bennett and Otto Goldschmidt.
 In 1869 she followed this with Christian Singers of Germany.

 According to The Harvard University Hymn Book, Winkworth "did more than any other single individual to make the rich heritage of German hymnody available to the English-speaking world."
 Four examples of translations by her hand are published in The Church Hymn Book 1872 (Nos 344, 431, 664 and 807).

 Among the best-known chorales translated by Winkworth are "From Heaven Above to Earth I Come" ("Vom Himmel hoch, da komm ich her", Martin Luther, 1534); "Wake, Awake, for Night Is Flying" ("Wachet auf, ruft uns die Stimme", Philipp Nicolai, 1599); "How Brightly Beams the Morning Star!" ("Wie schön leuchtet der Morgenstern", Nicolai, 1597); and the Christmas hymn "A Spotless Rose" ("Es ist ein Ros entsprungen", anon, 1599).
 She translated Gerhardt's "Die güldne Sonne voll Freud und Wonne" into "The golden sunbeams with their joyous gleams".

 Women's education

-Winkworth was also involved deeply in promoting women's education, as the secretary of the Clifton Association for Higher Education for Women, and a supporter of the Clifton High School for Girls, where a school house is named after her, and a member of Cheltenham Ladies' College.
+Winkworth was also involved deeply in promoting women's education.
+She was one of the ten founder members of the Clifton Committee to promote the Higher Education of Women in 1868, becoming its Secretary from 1870.
+This group, led by the educational reformer John Percival, was a major force behind the foundation of University College Bristol in 1876.
+Winkworth was a Council member of Cheltenham Ladies' College from 1875, and helped found Clifton High School for Girls in 1877-8, where a school house is named after her.
 She was likewise governor of the Red Maids' School in Westbury-on-Trym in the city of Bristol.

 Winkworth translated biographies of two founders of sisterhoods for the poor and the sick: Life of Pastor Fliedner, 1861, and Life of Amelia Sieveking, 1863.

 Winkworth has been described as "an early feminist".